History of Our Office

 In 2019, Auditor General’s mandate was expanded to include reporting on the operation of the Environmental Bill of Rights, 1993.

 In December 2018, the Legislative Assembly passed the Restoring Trust, Transparency and Accountability Act, 2018 (Act), which closed the Office of the Environmental Commissioner and transferred many of its responsibilities to the Auditor General.
 In 2019, the Office began to oversee and report on the operation of the Environmental Bill of Rights, 1993 (EBR).
 The EBR also allows for reporting on the government’s progress on energy conservation, greenhouse gas emissions reduction or other environmental issues that the Auditor General considers appropriate.
-While our Office had conducted value-for-money audits of environmental programs and services prior to 2019, the requirement to review the government’s compliance with the EBR each year represented another expansion of the Auditor General’s reporting responsibilities.
+While our Office had conducted performance audits of environmental programs and services prior to 2019, the requirement to review the government’s compliance with the EBR each year represented another expansion of the Auditor General’s reporting responsibilities.

 In August 2019, Jerry V. DeMarco joined the Office as an Assistant Auditor General serving as Commissioner of the Environment.
 In this role he oversaw reports regarding the Environmental Bill of Rights, Reducing Greenhouse Gas Emissions from Energy Use in Buildings, and Protected Areas.
 Tyler Schulz took over the role in February 2021.